NikushaKalatozi/nikushakalatozi.github.io/_posts/2018-05-10-Cybercube2018-EternalRomance-Walkthrough.markdown

 ![httpauth]({{ "/images/cat_hosts.png" | absolute_url }})
 <br/>
 It works!
 Now we see only fuckin empty textbox?
-WTF?
+WTF?<br/>
 <br/>
 ![httpauth]({{ "/images/rce_textbox.png" | absolute_url }})
 <br/>
 (if you thought this then quit pentesting right now please, it's a RCE my friend)
 <br/>
 So we've got RCE right now,which means that we can execute any command we want.
-After typing `ls` we see that we've got 3 files over there: index.php rce.php test.php
+After typing `ls` we see that we've got 3 files over there: index.php rce.php test.php<br/>
 <br/>
 ![httpauth]({{ "/images/ls.png" | absolute_url }})
 <br/>
-Just browse this link through your browser http://cybercube2018.eternalromance.com/test.php and you'll be able to see text "aaa lasha" instead of real flag.txt of this machine. (i'm an asshole sorry for such weird ending lmao xD... but pentest is done!)
+Just browse this link through your browser http://cybercube2018.eternalromance.com/test.php and you'll be able to see text "aaa lasha" instead of real flag.txt of this machine. (i'm an asshole sorry for such weird ending lmao xD... but pentest is done!)<br/>
 <br/>
 ![httpauth]({{ "/images/lasha.png" | absolute_url }})
 <br/>